Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/send-smtp-email.md

         - clientSecret — add a registered client secret of the application.
         - accessToken — add an access token.
 Required only if refreshToken is not available.
         - refreshToken — add a refresh token.
 If it is provided, the Node tries to generate a new access token if existing one expires or fails.
-        - expiryDate — add expiration time for the current `accessToken` in milliseconds.
+        - expiryDate — add an expiration Unix timestamp in milliseconds for the current `accessToken`.
         - accessUrl — add an HTTP endpoint for requesting new access tokens.
 This value defaults to Gmail `https://accounts.google.com/o/oauth2/token`.
         - tlsOption — specify one of the options if you want to connect with TLS:
             - tls — is used by default.
 TLS is a separate protocol that operates on a different port (usually port 443 for HTTPS).